With Firstman and Queen Izeteh Berhan

-Our retreats are five days long, with check-in on Sunday afternoon and check out on Friday at mid-day.
+Our Life is a Ceremony retreats are five days long, with check-in on Sunday afternoon and check out on Friday at mid-day.
 Everything you need from the time we pick you up at the airport until we drop you off again will be included.
 Days will be mostly unstructured, allowing you to experience the natural flow of a community that already lives by the lessons that the sacred plants teach us: work in the Addis Ababa garden with Nereree; learn the medicinal, nutritional, and artisanal properties of the plants we grow there; take the callaloo or cacao you harvested there to our amazing Ital kitchen, and learn traditional Rastafari food science and recipes; make drums with King Toto and Suga, who have preserved almost-lost drum making techniques that originated in Africa.

 Consult with our Reiki master Queen I; let her guide you to the best herbal remedies for healing, or request one of her herb-infused Bush Bath experiences.
 Come drum and chant Nyabinghi with King Tebah and Firstman in our heartbeat Tabernacle.
 Learn how to speak and understand Jamaican patois— and learn the difference between it and Rastafari language.
 Engage in the sacred herb, and reason with any of us whenever you like.